Gamemode4Dev/GM4_Datapacks/gm4_tower_structures/README.md

 # Tower Structures<!--$headerTitle--><!--$pmc:delete-->

-A custom terrain expansion pack that adds four new tower structures to the world. <!--$pmc:headerSize-->
+A custom terrain expansion pack that adds new tower structures to the world. <!--$pmc:headerSize-->

 ### Features
 - Towers can spawn in Desert, Ocean, Badlands and Snowy biomes